Here’s one my favorite stories from the Ramayana scripture, now available as a popular comic series in India (I’m not making this up).

 Then Rama gives this big politically correct speech about how the squirrel’s effort was just as valuable as the big monkey’s because he was doing his best and he was just as sincere, and what did people expect, he’s just a squirrel?

-Squirrels have been quoting this speech ever since, and everyone is heartily sick of it.
-Which is why, in India today, no-one ever listens to squirrels.
+Squirrels have been quoting this speech ever since, and everyone is heartily sick of hearing about it.
+Which explains why, in India today, people don’t often listen to squirrels.

 Interpreting the Ramayana Correctly

-A friend of mine wrote a cute ‘pro-squirrel’ song based on this story (the original, not my deeper version).
-Which is nice, except for one small problem.
+A friend of mine wrote a cute ‘pro-squirrel’ song inspired by this story (the original, not my deeper version), protesting discrimination against squirrels.
+Which is nice, except for one small problem:

 What if everyone has been misinterpreting the inner meaning of this story for the last 5000 years?

-Want to know the true significance of the Ramayana squirrel story?
+Let us consider the true significance of the Ramayana squirrel story

 Think about it rationally.
-The gap between Sri Lanka and India is pretty big; at least two inches on my Google map.
-If the bridge building contract had been awarded to the squirrels, Rama would still be waiting anxiously on the beach today.
+The gap between Sri Lanka and India is pretty big: at least two inches on my Google map.
+If the bridge building contract had been awarded to the squirrels, today Rama would still be waiting anxiously on the beach, and poor Sita would indeed be ‘toast’.
 The big monkey was right, and Rama knew it.